coding19-imdea/coding19-imdea.github.io/README.md

   - the response validation.

 ## Step 2: Update the google script
-  - In the same google form open the script editor and update the [problemNumber](https://github.com/coding19-imdea/coding19-imdea.github.io/blob/master/scripts/google-form.gs#L4) to `":i"`.
+  - In the same google form open the script editor and update the [problemNumber](https://github.com/coding19-imdea/coding19-imdea.github.io/blob/master/scripts/google-form.gs#L4) to `"i"`.

 **Important:** this update should happen in the google form script, not in this github repo!